engineyard/ey-docs/pages/beta-rubinius-environment-with-appcloud-trial.md

 4. On the Edit the Environment page, set the Ruby Runtime to Rubinius 1.2.4 (beta).
 5. Click Update Environment.
 6. On the Environment page, click !Update.
-    This reboots the Rubinius environment, changing the ruby runtime to Rubinus the environment.
+    This reboots the Rubinius environment, changing the ruby runtime to Rubinus.

 <h2 id="topic4"> What next? </h2>